thejordanprice/steam-status/README.md

 - [x] Display the last check timestamp.
 - [x] Make some fancy effects in window.
 - [x] Timestamp formatting.
+- [ ] Put analytics in the releases with custom useragents with version.
 - [ ] Add more random lulz crap.
 - [ ] Auto updater, like pull from git.
 - [ ] Clean up code and remove redundancies.